Deep Frequency-Aware Functional Maps for Robust Shape Matching

-GeomFMNet~\cite{donati2020deep} directly extracted shape features from the shape vertex coordinates through KPConv~\cite{Thomas2019}, optimizing the functional map with a quadratic regular term by solving multiple linear systems.
-DiffusionNet~\cite{Sharp2020}, known as the state-of-the-art feature extractor capable of extracting discretization-resistant and orientation-aware shape features, serves as the basis for most of the follow-up work, such as ~\cite{attaiki2021dpfm,donati2022deep,Donati2022,li2022learning,Cao2022um,Sun_2023_ICCV,Cao2023,HU2023101189}. \textit{Donati et al.}~\cite{donati2022deep} introduced the complex functional map \cite{Donati2022} into the deep functional map framework to tackle symmetry issues in shape matching but achieving poor performance in large distorted scenarios.
-AttentiveFMaps~\cite{li2022learning} combined functional maps of different spectral resolutions by introducing a spectral attention mechanism, however, it focuses on spectral resolution rather than frequency information.
-RFMNet~\cite{HU2023101189} proposed a novel approach for functional map optimization with wavelets preservation~\cite{DBLP:conf/cvpr/HuLLL21}, but failing to learn more flexible and expressive wavelet to better suit the dataset and task at hand. \textit{Cao et al.}\cite{Cao2023} developed a novel learning-based approach for robust shape matching and achieved superiority under different settings.
-However, this approach heavily relied on a refinement strategy called test-time adaptation to promote matching performance.
-Additionally, we show that the proposed coupling loss function in\cite{Cao2023} is a special case of our unsupervised loss.
+GeomFMNet\cite{donati2020deep} extracts shape features directly from vertex coordinates using KPConv\cite{Thomas2019}, optimizing the functional map with a quadratic regularization term by solving multiple linear systems.
+DiffusionNet\cite{Sharp2020}, a state-of-the-art feature extractor capable of producing discretization-resistant and orientation-aware shape features, has been utilized by numerous follow-up works \cite{attaiki2021dpfm,donati2022deep,Donati2022,li2022learning,cao2022unsupervised,Sun_2023_ICCV,Cao2023,HU2023101189}. \textit{Donati et al.} \cite{donati2022deep} integrated the complex functional map\cite{Donati2022} into the deep functional map framework to address symmetry challenges in shape matching.
+AttentiveFMaps~\cite{li2022learning} combined functional maps at different spectral resolutions using a spectral attention mechanism.
+RFMNet\cite{HU2023101189} introduced a novel approach to functional map optimization incorporating wavelet preservation\cite{Hu2021}.
+However, its wavelets cannot be optimized for specific tasks due to strict requirements for wavelet-like or tight frame functions, which are often unattainable. \textit{Cao et al.} \cite{Cao2023} proposed a learning-based approach for robust shape matching, achieving superior performance under various settings through its refinement strategy.
+However, it introduces significant additional computational complexity.
+Notably, we demonstrate that the coupling loss function introduced in \cite{Cao2023} is a special case of our proposed unsupervised loss.

-Despite the rapid progress of deep functional map methods, extracting beneficial frequency information in a learning manner to achieve desirable properties in functional map estimation remains neglected.
-To bridge this gap, we propose a novel unsupervised learning-based architecture that achieves state-of-the-art performance in diverse challenging settings by leveraging our powerful and flexible constraints.
+Despite the rapid advancements in deep functional map methods, extracting task-specific frequency information in a learning-driven manner to achieve desirable properties in functional map estimation remains an overlooked challenge.
+To address this gap, we propose a novel unsupervised learning-based architecture that leverages our flexible and powerful constraints, achieving state-of-the-art performance in a variety of challenging shape-matching scenarios.

-\section{Background and Notation}
+\section{Background and notation}